 Section Details of Exposure Draft of Respondent's comments SFC's response reference the Rules (2)(ii), an institutional investor shall not be required, under section 312 of the SFO, to secure that its agent notifies it of the lending or the return of the interest. point.
 (Clause 5 of the draft Rules exposed for consultation is now clause 4 of the revised draft Rules) 10.
 6 6.
-Approved Lending agents (1) A corporation is an ALA if it is approved by the Commission, in writing, as an ALA for the purposes of these rules.
-(2) An application for approval under subsection (1) shall be accompanied by - (a) such information and particulars as the Commission may reasonably require; and (b) an application fee prescribed by rules made under section 382 for the purposes of this section; (3) The Commission may, by notice in writing served on a person approved under subsection (1) withdraw its approval where the Commission is satisfied that it is appropriate to do so.
-[Linklaters & Alliance] Section 6 of the Rules gives the Commission power to approve applications to become an ALA and to withdraw any approval granted where the Commission "is satisfied that it is appropriate to do so".
-The Commission is not required to give reasons for any refusal or withdrawal of approval.
+Approved Lending agents A corporation is an ALA if it is approved by the Commission, in writing, as an ALA for the purposes of these rules.
+An application for approval under subsection (1) shall be accompanied by - such information and particulars as the Commission may reasonably require; and an application fee prescribed by rules made under section 382 for the purposes of this section; The Commission may, by notice in writing served on a person approved under subsection is satisfied that it is appropriate to do so. required to give reasons for any refusal or withdrawal of approval.
 Clarification is sought on the criteria the Commission will take into account in considering applications for approval, or withdrawing its approval once given.
-We consider that reasons should be given for any refusal or withdrawal, and that such decisions by the Commission should be "specified decisions" for the purposes of Schedule 7 to the Bill, enabling an appeal to be made against any such decision to the Securities and Futures Appeal Tribunal.
-A requirement to give reasons has been added.
+We consider that reasons should be given for any refusal or withdrawal, and that such decisions A requirement to give reasons has been added.
 Furthermore, refusal of application or withdrawal of approval granted will be included as specified decisions.
 We are proposing to develop guidelines setting out the criteria the Commission will take into account in considering applications for approval, or withdrawing its approval once given.
 We envisage that there will be 2 types of corporations who satisfy the criteria (1) custodians and (2) third party lending agents in their capacities as ALAs.
 (Clause 6 of the draft Rules exposed for consultation is now clause 8 of the revised draft Rules) 11.
 General - [HSBC] Persons who were "exempt persons" are